centreon/centreon-documentation/en/installation/centreon-from-iso.md

 ---
-id: poller_from_iso
+id: centreon-from-iso
 title: Using Centreon ISO
 ---

-## Step 1: Starting up the server
+## Step 1: Startup the server

-To install a Centreon Poller, start up your server from the Centreon ISO image in version el7.
+To install Centreon, start up your server from the Centreon ISO image in version el7.
 Start up with **Install CentOS 7**:

 ![image](assets/installation/01_bootmenu.png)

-## Step 2: Choosing a language
+## Step 2: Choose a language

 Choose the language for the installation process and click on **Continue**:

 ![image](assets/installation/02_select_install_lang.png)

-## Step 3: Selecting components
+## Step 3: Select components

 Click on the **Installation Type** menu: